 Alternatively, you can find a good freelance marketing expert to come in and provide a service on a retained basis i.e. 1 or 2 days a week per month.
 It all depends on your cashflow circumstances and what you want to achieve.
 As marketing covers so many disciplines, from strategy to planning to advertising and PR for example, you should consider if a specialist is required for particular areas of marketing you want to focus on.

 Find the right option for your business

-If you're not sure whether to want to keep your marketing in-house or to outsource then read my blog for further help and guidance.
+If you're not sure whether to want to keep your marketing in-house or to outsource then read my frequently asked questions.
 Alternatively, feel free to contact Sharp Thinking to discuss marketing operations for your business.